Cov-ComSec/Cov-ComSec.github.io/content/galactic/index.md

 ## Frequently Asked Questions

 ### When is the event?
-The event will take place between 9th August 2022 12:00 UTC until 15th August 2022 12:00.
+The event will take place between Tuesday 9th August 2022 12:00 UTC until Monday 15th August 2022 12:00.
+On Monday 8th August we will provide introductory information as well as warm up challenges.

 ### Who can take part?
 To take part you must be a student or recent graduate from the Coventry University Group or associated partners.
 If you are unsure, contact the CTF organisers.